14 Best AI Plagiarism Checkers to Detect ChatGPT-Generated Content

 To help you with that, we have curated a list of the best AI plagiarism checkers for ChatGPT and AI-generated content.
 So, without further ado, let’s dive in.

 Note: In July 2023, OpenAI shut down its Text Classifier tool which was built to detect AI-generated text content.
 The company said it’s “researching more effective provenance techniques” to detect AI-written texts.
-Recent research suggests that AI plagiarism checkers are not consistent and have less accuracy, giving false negative results with high variance.
+Recent research suggests that AI plagiarism checkers are not consistent and have less accuracy, giving false positive results with high variance.
 So we suggest using the below tools with caution, especially for assessing academic integrity.

 1. GPTZero